vaginessa/dns-wiki/FAQ.md

 **(38) Will you integrate any HOSTS blocking option?**

 > No (see [#285](https://github.com/ukanth/afwall/issues/285) & [#223] (https://github.com/ukanth/afwall/issues/223)), AFWall+ is a firewall and not a all-in-one solution for all "security" related problems on Android.
 The goal is to control iptables with some gimmicks such custom scripts and this already implemented.
 A big HOST file can also slow-down non high end smartphones, block some ads which some developer need to get money and can block some sites you may need.
-There are also other solutions to handle it, like [MoaAB](http://forum.xda-developers.com/showthread.php?t=1916098) or and XPosed modul called [UnbelovedHosts] (http://repo.xposed.info/module/de.defim.apk.unbelovedhosts).
+There are also other solutions to handle it, like [MoaAB](http://forum.xda-developers.com/showthread.php?t=1916098) or and Xposed module called [UnbelovedHosts] (http://repo.xposed.info/module/de.defim.apk.unbelovedhosts).

 More Questions?
 ---------------